DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Introduction

 \section{Introduction}

-Vision language models (VLMs)~\cite{bai2025qwen2,liu2023visual,chen2024internvl} have achieved significant achievements in multimodal understanding.
+Vision language models (VLMs)~\cite{bai2025qwen2,liu2023visual,chen2024internvl,tao2025infinitevlsynergizinglinearsparse} have achieved significant success in multimodal understanding.
 Most of them are autoregressive (AR) models with the next-token prediction (NTP) paradigm.
-To further speed up the decoding of autoregressive models for real-time inference, some studies \cite{liu2024deepseek, li2024eagle} have tried to introduce speculative decoding methods to improve the NTP paradigm through parallel decoding.
+A key limitation of the NTP paradigm is its inability to inherently support parallel inference, which limits its applicability in real-time scenarios.

-Recently, the diffusion paradigm ~\cite{li2025lavida, you2025llada, yu2025dimple} has emerged as a promising alternative, offering more efficient parallel decoding potential than speculative decoding methods.
-However, existing diffusion vision language models (dVLMs) still face critical challenges.
-As shown in Figure~\ref{fig: benchmark}, existing dVLMs consistently underperform advanced autoregressive vision language models (AR-VLMs) on multimodal benchmarks, highlighting a significant performance gap.
-Meanwhile, existing dVLMs cannot support variable-length generation and exhibit low reuse efficiency of key-value caching, resulting in inferior practical inference speed compared to AR-VLMs.
-We argue that the performance gap is largely due to the gap between base diffusion language models (dLLMs) and autoregressive language models (AR-LMs).
-For instance, LLaDA-8B lags behind Qwen2.5-7B by 42.0\% in performance on the code task HumanEval \cite{chen2021evaluatinglargelanguagemodels}.
-In fact, dVLMs and AR-VLMs are structurally identical; the only difference between them lies in the different attention patterns and behavior patterns between training and inference.
-Given these challenges and findings, a compelling question emerges: \textit{Can we directly translate any existing autoregressive models into powerful diffusion vision language models?}
+Recently, the diffusion paradigm~\cite{li2025lavida, you2025llada, yu2025dimple} has emerged as a promising alternative, offering more efficient parallel decoding potential than the NTP paradigm.
+However, existing diffusion VLMs (dVLMs) still lag behind advanced AR-VLMs on standard multimodal benchmarks (\cref{fig: benchmark}).
+A key bottleneck is that today's diffusion language models (dLLMs) are generally less capable and less mature than strong AR language models (AR-LMs), which limits the ceiling of dVLMs built on top of dLLMs.
+For instance, LLaDA-8B lags behind Qwen2.5-7B by 42.0\% on the code task HumanEval \cite{chen2021evaluatinglargelanguagemodels}.
+Influenced by the conventional visual instruction tuning, existing attempts still assume that building dVLMs must rely on cross-modal training from a dLLM of the same paradigm.
+In fact, dVLMs and AR-VLMs are structurally identical; the only difference lies in their attention patterns and training/inference behaviors.
+Since the architecture does not dictate the paradigm, building dVLMs from dLLMs is not the only option.
+Given these challenges and findings, a compelling question emerges: \textit{Can we build high-performing dVLMs \emph{directly} from existing powerful AR models, without relying on dLLMs?}

+To answer this question, we explore translating any pretrained autoregressive models into diffusion vision language models (see~\cref{fig: overview}).
+We propose \thename{}, whose core technical contribution is demonstrating that a simple diffusion finetuning approach can achieve this translation.